vespa-engine/metrics-emitter/cloudwatch/README.md

 ```
 `--key-id` can be omitted, in which case the AWS-managed CMK will be used.

-Note the ARNs of the newly created parameters.
-Its format will usually be `arn:aws:ssm:<region>:<account-number>:parameter/<parameter-name>`

 ## Create IAM policy and role
-In the IAM service view, create a new policy, with the following permissions
+In the IAM service view, create a new policy, with the following permissions:
 ```json
 {
     "Version": "2012-10-17",